ndidplatform/ndidplatform.github.io/technical-overview.md

 <div markdown="1" class="flash mb-3 flash-warn">

 **Disclaimer:** The purpose of this page is to illustrate the scenario outlined in the [quick overview](/#quick-overview) using concrete examples, to help make it easier to grasp how the platform works.
 This document is **not** the definitive source of information, just a learning aid.
-Please look at the [whitepaper](https://docs.google.com/document/d/1SKydNM-Nyox62m3vuvYgFYCr8ABVQV8RhjwiMjdCpQ8/edit#heading=h.qf2lmu8vfgym) for the full description of the platform.
+Please look at the [whitepaper](https://docs.google.com/document/d/1SKydNM-Nyox62m3vuvYgFYCr8ABVQV8RhjwiMjdCpQ8/edit#heading=h.qf2lmu8vfgym){:target="\_blank" rel="noopener"} for the full description of the platform.

 </div>

 <div markdown="1" class="flash mb-3">

-**Recommended reading:** If you haven’t read it yet, we highly recommend that you read the [Digital Identity Guideline for Thailand – Overview and Glossary (DRAFT)](https://standard.etda.or.th/?p=8577) document to understand the overall process of the Digital ID model, as well as precise meanings of each term.
+**Recommended reading:** If you haven’t read it yet, we highly recommend that you read the [Digital Identity Guideline for Thailand – Overview and Glossary (DRAFT)](https://standard.etda.or.th/?p=8577){:target="\_blank" rel="noopener"} document to understand the overall process of the Digital ID model, as well as precise meanings of each term.

 </div>